danielabar/meblog/src/markdown/rails-enum-mysql-postgres.md

   - "Roll Your Own Search with Rails and Postgres: Search Engine"
 ---

+**Update (April 2024):** As of Rails 7, it's possible to create PostgreSQL enums with the Rails migration DSL rather than using raw SQL as explained in this post.
+If you only need to support PostgreSQL, see the [Rails Guides](https://guides.rubyonrails.org/active_record_postgresql.html#enumerated-types) on this topic.

 This post will walk you through the steps to add an enum to a Rails model, backed by either a MySQL or Postgres database.
 If you're not familiar with enums, an example will be more illuminating than the official definition.

 Suppose you're building a recurring subscription service.
 This will need a `Plan` model that each subscription is associated with.
 The plan will have a column `recurring_interval` to indicate how frequently the plan renews.
 Specifically, the service offers yearly, monthly, weekly and daily plans.
 When a customer purchases a subscription, the code must calculate the renewal date based on the Plan's `recurring_interval`.
 Imagine some conditional logic checking the value of this column, if it's `year`, add a year to the purchase date, if it's `month`, add a month and so on.